 Should I move to a fixed or discounted deal?

 As mentioned, there are some fixed and discounted deals available from some energy suppliers.
-According to MoneySavingExpert, unless you can fix at 3% less than the current price cap, it’s predicted that you’ll pay more than staying on the price cap.
+According to MoneySavingExpert, if you can lock into a fix priced up to 1% more than the current October Price Cap), it predicts that you should save over the year compared to staying on a standard tariff.

 It’s also worth contacting your particular energy supplier and asking if there are any deals they are offering that might be worth considering.
 Here are a few deals that are currently available but bear in mind that these are frequently changing:

-There are other fixed and discounted tariffs available, but they don’t necessarily offer a decent enough discount on the price cap to be worth considering, or come with onerous conditions attached.
+There are other fixed and discounted tariffs available, so it’s worth comparing plenty of different deals before making the switch to a new tariff.
 Keep an eye on your provider’s tariffs to see if any come up that are worth considering.

 What can you do if you’re struggling to pay your energy bills?